**May 4, 2020 Update: New Dates - July 5 through July 31

 We also recognize that family situations may change in response to this event.
 Please know that we will honor requests for refunds during this time of uncertainty.

 Thank you for your continued interest in and support of our programs,

-The Marine Science Course is an intense 4-week summer program which introduces high school students to the marine environment.
-The course aims to give students a better understanding and appreciation of the various fields in marine science.
+The Marine Science Course is an immersive 4-week academic class that introduces high school students to the field of marine science.
+The course gives students a better understanding and appreciation of the various disciplines in marine biology and oceanography.

-Students will live on campus and participate in more than 150 hours of supervised academic activities.
-Students will take part in lectures, individual and group assignments, laboratory investigations, field projects, oral presentations, and written and practical examinations.
+Students live on campus and participate in more than 180 hours of supervised academic activities.
+Students take part in field work, individual and group assignments, lectures, laboratory investigations, off-campus field trips, research projects, oral presentations, and written and practical examinations.

-Students will observe and work with such gear as a shrimp trawl, bottom dredges, plankton nets, seine nets, water sampling bottles, refractometers and water quality test kits.
-Students will also set-up and maintenance of a marine aquarium, collection and identification of marine species from various habitats, lab and field dissections, an individual research project and a panel discussion with marine science professionals.
+Students observe and work with such gear as an otter trawl, bottom dredges, plankton nets, seine nets, water quality profilers, refractometers, spectrophotometers, and water quality test kits.
+Students collect and identify marine species from various habitats, build and use sampling gear such as ROVs and drifters, participate in lab and field dissections, conduct an individual research project, and are acquainted with careers in marine science through a panel discussion with marine science professionals.

-The Alabama State Department of Education has reviewed the course standards of the Discovery Hall Programs' Marine Science Course, and Alabama students can take the course for the third or fourth science elective required for graduation.
-Out-of-state schools are encouraged to provide course credit toward a standard or advanced high school diploma.
+Discovery Hall Programs' marine science class has been accredited by the Alabama State Department of Education.
+Alabama public school system students can take the course for the third or fourth science elective required for graduation.
+Out-of-state or private schools are encouraged to grant course credit toward a standard or advanced high school diploma.

 The University of West Alabama has reviewed the course content of the Discovery Hall Programs’ Marine Science Course and awards 1 undergraduate credit in biology to students passing the class.
 Additional registration and tuition fees to UWA apply.